 Tokyo is the one place I’ve wanted to go more than anywhere for my whole life, so there was a lot of pressure on this visit.
 My expectations were extremely high, meaning there was definite potential for disappointment.
-I’m happy to say though that Tokyo was exactly how I’ve been imagining it since I was a little kid.
-The only problem was, it was over so quickly!
-Here’s how we spent our all too brief time there…
+I’m happy to say though that Tokyo was exactly how I’ve been imagining it since I was a little kid!

 On our second day we visited the part of the city that I’d been obsessed with since I was little – Harajuku!
 It’s the hub of all things kawaii in Tokyo; the kind of bug eyed cuteness that’s become synonymous with Japanese culture.
 The best area for kawaii shopping and spotting the famous Harajuku Girls is down Takeshita Street.
 The shops here were beyond my ten-year-old self’s wildest dreams; an overload of pink and fluff, walls laden with Barbies and Furbies, with the tackiest most outlandish rainbow-coloured garb on sale.
 Anyone who knows me knows that this is right up my street!
 If you can’t picture what I mean then take a look at this:

 Just around the corner from Takeshita Street is the Harajuku Kawaii Monster Cafe, definitely a must if you’re visiting Tokyo!
 It’s one of many wacky Japanese things you know you’d never experience anywhere else.
 You can eat lunch in a series of rooms I can only describe as Alice in Wonderland on acid – unicorns on birthday cakes whizz round roundabouts, giant purple mushrooms twirl around tables, and every so often the ‘monsters’ put on a crazy music and lights show.
 If you want kawaii, this is the place to go!